Managing your blood glucose (sugar) levels with type 1 diabetes or type 2 diabetes can feel like a balancing act.

 Low blood sugar can also contribute to falls, injuries, and car accidents.
 Low blood sugar is linked with a greater risk of dementia in older people.

 Some people experience nocturnal hypoglycemia, which is when low blood sugar occurs overnight while you’re sleeping.
-Nocturnal hypoglycemia is potentially even more dangerous because you aren’t awake and alert, so you likely won’t notice low blood sugar symptoms.
+Nocturnal hypoglycemia is potentially even more dangerous because you aren’t awake and alert, so you likely won’t notice symptoms of low blood sugar.

 Signs of nocturnal hypoglycemia include: